 Slightly cheaper and smaller than the Sony Xperia 1 II, and the follow-up to the Sony Xperia 5 phone, the Xperia 5 II is still priced more like a flagship than a mid-range phone – you can pick one up from as little as £649 / $741.99 which is cheaper but not cheap as such.
 You might be able to swing a bargain, so take a look at the widgets on this page to see the more up-to-date pricing.

 Could the Sony Xperia 5 II be the next smartphone for you?
 We'll guide you through everything you need to know about this Sony handset, from how long you can expect the battery to last between charges, to the sort of results you're going to get from the camera.

 Sony Xperia 5 II review: price and availability

 The Sony Xperia 5 II is out now and available to buy direct from Sony or from multiple networks, either SIM-free or on a choice of contracts – you certainly shouldn't find yourself short of places to buy it from.
-The widgets embedded on this page should be able to guide you towards the cheapest prices currently available on the web, but the recommended retail price for a SIM-free Xperia 5 II is £799 in the UK and $949.99 in the US.
+The widgets embedded on this page should be able to guide you towards the cheapest prices currently available on the web, but at the time of writing, you can get a SIM-free Xperia 5 II for £649 in the UK and $741.99 in the US.